Viral Gastroenteritis

 When should I call my healthcare provider?

 Viral gastroenteritis is common in children and adults.
 In most cases, the disease is not serious and will run its course in a few days.
-Call your healthcare provider if you or a family member has vomiting or diarrhea that’s not getting better, if you see blood or tar-like stool, or if you have any signs of dehydration.
+Call your healthcare provider if you or a family member has any of the following:

 Key points about viral gastroenteritis